dsc-umass/summer-with-dsc/first-task.md

 ![](assets/finalize_pr.png)

-- After you have done all this, we will reach out to you with next steps in terms of what projects might interest and start that discussion.
+- After you have done all this, we will reach out to you with next steps in terms of what projects might interest you and start that discussion.
+If you have any questions reach out to [team@umassdsc.com](mailto:team@umassdsc.com)